The guiding information below responds to some frequently asked questions about writing your Vision for Reconciliation.

 What is a Vision for Reconciliation?

-A Vision for Reconciliation is an aspirational statement that publicly articulates to the wider community what reconciliation means to your school or early learning service.
+A Vision for Reconciliation is a shared aspirational statement that guides all individuals in your school or service, including staff, children, students, and local Aboriginal and Torres Strait Islander peoples and non-Indigenous people to clarify their understanding of reconciliation in education.
 You can also include what motivates your school or service’s commitment to reconciliation.

 -